tarwn/lessthandot-hugo/blogs/content/posts/2010-11-20-exploring-reactive-extensions-iobservabl.md

 Hopefully this provided a decent introduction.
 A VS2008 solution containing all the code can be found over at [github][4], and any further projects will be added there (this post focused on the ClockMaster3000 project).

 It appears that the reactive extensions can be tricked into [working with mono][5] (binaries can be found in an interesting location, **C:Program FilesMicrosoft Cloud ProgrammabilityReactive Extensions** if you need to copy them over).
-I had some trouble with this at first because of lingering GAC references in the project but it does appear that when referenced locally the reactive framework “just works”.
+I had some trouble with this at first because of lingering GAC references in the project but it does appear that when referenced locally the reactive framework "just works".
 I'll update the project on github to include local references for any other mono folks.

  [1]: http://twitter.com/jon_graves
  [2]: http://msdn.microsoft.com/en-us/devlabs/ee794896.aspx